-- Negative perception: the general perception from people who might catch you cross-posting is “that’s just plain lazy” – and they have a point.
-We’re all busy, we all have so much to do, and perhaps on top of publishing on social media you’re also in charge of the social analytics and reporting, the social management, the social monitoring and so much more.
+- Negative perception: the general opinion from people who might catch you cross-posting is “that’s just plain lazy” – and they have a point.
+We’re all busy, we all have so much to do, and perhaps on top of publishing on social media, you’re also in charge of the social analytics and reporting, the social management, the social monitoring and so much more.
 Cross-posting may appear as a convenient, quick and easy way to save time posting, but if you care about your fans and followers, you should take those extra 5 seconds to tailor your message to not only the platform you’re posting to but your audience too.

-Sure, a few social networks are pretty similar – App.net is quite similar to Twitter, in the same way that Instagram is (somewhat) similar to Flickr, and so on.
+Sure, a few social networks are pretty similar – App.net is quite similar to Twitter, in the same way, that Instagram is (somewhat) similar to Flickr, and so on.
 However, despite the similarities in platforms and their respective features, the audience is never the same between two social networks.
 While your Instagram followers might overlap with a percentage of your Flickr followers, so many factors come into place, like demographics and interests – what if you have a much younger demographic on Instagram but a lot of your Flickr followers are professional, devoted photographers who enjoy seeing your pictures pop up in their streams?
-Now, imagine them seeing the same pictures you always put on Instagram – those pictures that you’re posting to suit your younger demographic.
-By doing so, not only do you risk getting a negative perception around your account(s) and your brand, but you’ll also start losing valuable followers chasing the wrong type of audience.
+Now, imagine them seeing the same images you always put on Instagram – those pictures that you’re posting to suit your younger demographic.
+By doing so, not only do you risk getting a negative perception around your account(s) and your employer brand, but you’ll also start losing valuable followers chasing the wrong type of audience.

 Cross-promote, don’t cross-post

 Now that we’ve listed the reasons why cross-posting isn’t a good idea, here’s a confession: I often post the same links across multiple networks.
 While that sounds like I’m not practicing what I’m preaching, it’s for a good reason – I’m not just cross-posting, I’m cross-promoting.
-Here’s what I mean: I’m on a lot of social networks out there, and the people I interact with on Twitter are totally different from those I interact with on Vine, or Instagram and other networks.
-I have social networks where I only post about writing and other creative content that inspires me to write more (e.g. during Nanowrimo).
-I also have social networks where I just have casual conversations to pass the time.
-However, if I have something that I feel may benefit both audiences, I’ll post it on both network BUT I’ll tailor it before posting.
+Here’s what I mean: I’m on a lot of social networks out there, and the people I interact with on Twitter are different from those I interact with on Instagram and other networks.
+I have social networks where I only post about writing and other creative content that inspires me to write more (e.g., during Nanowrimo).
+I also have social networks where I have casual conversations to pass the time.
+However, if I have something that I feel may benefit both audiences, I’ll post it on both networks BUT I’ll tailor it before posting.
 Doing so, it doesn’t feel like cross-posting anymore – blatant copying and pasting of the same link and caption.
 What I do is:

 - Tailor the text based on the network and the network’s audience;

-- (Optional) add tracking codes at the end of a URL, particularly if it’s linking back to my site, so I can see on Google Analytics how those links are performing for each site I’ve posted it on (here’s some more info on how and why I’m doing this extra bit of work).
+- (Optional) add tracking codes at the end of a URL, mainly if it’s linking back to my site, so I can see on Google Analytics how those links are performing for each site I’ve posted it on (here’s some more info on how and why I’m doing this extra bit of work).

 I mainly use four tools to achieve this, depending on where I’m posting or how I want to post: